-To reflect clinical examination practice, we stratified recordings into three predefined conditions commonly used during examination: (i) rest, (ii) posture maintenance, and (iii) voluntary movement (e.g., finger-to-nose maneuver).
+\textbf{Condition-Specific hyperkinetic MD Detection.} In addition, to reflect clinical examination practice, we stratified recordings into three predefined conditions commonly used during examination: (i) rest, (ii) posture maintenance, and (iii) voluntary movement (e.g., finger-to-nose maneuver).
 For each condition and symptom, we constructed one condition-specific sample per subject by aggregating the corresponding annotated segments into a single merged time series and extracting the same pose-derived feature set.
-A subject--condition sample was labeled symptom-positive if the symptom was annotated as present (label = 1) in any frame within the merged series; samples containing uncertain labels (label = 2) were excluded.
+A subject--condition sample was labeled symptom-positive if the symptom was annotated as present (label = 1) in any frame within the merged series.
 Classifier performance was evaluated using subject-grouped cross-validation within each condition, enabling direct comparison of detection performance across motor tasks.
-For probability calibration, sigmoid (Platt) calibration was applied when class counts within the training fold were sufficient to support internal calibration cross-validation.